cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 Uncaught TypeError: window.crypto.randomUUID is not a function
 ```

-Browsers only expose the Web Crypto APIs Mere needs on `https://` origins or `localhost`, so plain-HTTP access from any other address cannot work — this is a browser security restriction, not a configuration bug.
+Browsers only expose the Web Crypto APIs Mere needs on `https://` origins or `localhost`, so plain-HTTP access from any other address cannot work.
+This is a browser security restriction, not a configuration bug.
 Access Mere from the host machine via `localhost`, or serve it through a [reverse proxy with SSL](#running-behind-a-reverse-proxy).

 ### "Unable to search for healthcare systems"